pfgithub/threadclient/README.md

 -   [ ] multiple accounts (eg a url thing like /1/reddit or something idk)
 -   [ ] eslint formatting
 -   [ ] eslint strict promise error handling
+-   [ ] maybe? eslint strict booleans in ifs and stuff
 -   [ ] simplify css to have less `>` selectors and more classes added by js
 -   [ ] fix youtube embeds causing horizontal scrolling on mobile
 -   [ ] improve appearence of very indented comments on mobile